Education and Awareness

 Being a Patient Advocate for Yourself

-* what questions to ask your doctor and health care team
+* What questions to ask your doctor and health care team

-*learning how to communicate with your doctor when you don’t see eye to eye
+* Learn how to communicate with your doctor when you don’t see eye to eye

 -